 Neurological problems can develop in people who have had AS for a very long time.
-This is due to cauda equina syndrome, which is caused by long-term scarring of the nerves at the base of the spine.
+This is due to cauda equina syndrome, which is caused by boney overgrowth and scarring of the nerves at the base of the spine.

 - sexual problems

 People with AS can experience inflammation of the gastrointestinal tract and bowels either before the onset of joint symptoms or during the expression of this disease.
 This can result in stomach pain, diarrhea, and digestive problems.